 The Canon 1D Mark IV offers a two or ten-second self timer, and includes a Canon N3-type remote terminal connection.
 It also offers Canon’s Auto Lighting Optimizer technology and is available with ten white balance modes which include Auto, five presets, five Custom white balance settings five Personal white balance settings, and finally the ability to specify the color temperature directly.
 It is powered by an LP-E4 lithium-ion rechargeable battery and is capable of taking 1500 shots at a time.

 Price of Canon EOS 1D Mark IV SLR in the above table are in Indian Rupees.

-The Canon EOS 1D Mark IV SLR is available in Greendust, Indiatimes, Tradus, Naaptol
+The Canon EOS 1D Mark IV SLR is available in Bitfang, Indiatimes, Tradus, Naaptol

-The lowest price of Canon EOS 1D Mark IV SLR is ` 2.47 lakh in Greendust , which is 5% less than the cost of Canon EOS 1D Mark IV SLR in Tradus (` 2.60 lakh)
+The lowest price of Canon EOS 1D Mark IV SLR is ` 2.50 lakh in Bitfang , which is 3.92% less than the cost of Canon EOS 1D Mark IV SLR in Tradus (` 2.60 lakh)